 Internal efficacy.
 We process personal data in order to deliver and assure the management and administration of our business and maintenance of compliance with our internal policies and procedures and external regulation, accountability, testing, accreditation of other lawful third party undertaking.

 Design, Development, Review and Improvement of our goods and Services.
-We process personal information where it is necessary to do so for the design, development ongoing review and improvement of the technology that we produce to ensure that it is secure, accurate, equitable, meet organisational, regulatory and statutory requirements.
-Also, to ensure that we providing high quality services to those with whom we engage to their and our satisfaction and in accordance with our contractual obligations, and laws which are applicable to our clients in the context of the use of our goods and services.
+We process personal information where it is necessary to do so for the design, development, ongoing review and improvement of the technology that we produce to ensure that it is secure, accurate, equitable, meet organisational, regulatory and statutory requirements.
+Also, to ensure that we provide high quality services to those with whom we engage to their and our satisfaction and in accordance with our contractual obligations, and laws which are applicable to our clients in the context of the use of our goods and services.

 Surveys and Research.
 We may process personal data in order to conduct surveys and research, test features in development, and analyse the information we have so as to evaluate and improve our Platform, develop new features, and conduct audits and troubleshooting activities.